Understanding your Title 24 Energy Compliance Report is Essential:

 Within the ‘building envelope,’ the CF1R shows whether or not extra HERS verifications are needed.
 Columns one and two may prescribe a Quality Insulation Inspection or high R-value spray foam, which goes above and beyond the average insulation installer verifications.
 If required, make sure to discuss this with your insulation installer, as they should know what it entails.
 A HERS Rater will verify the insulation installment in two phases, and you don’t want to be adding this to your bill last minute.

-Lastly, columns three and four will tell you if building leakage must be tested by a HERS Rater.
+Lastly, columns three and four will tell you if a HERS Rater must test building leakage.
 CFM stands for cubic feet per minute and is the measurement we use to record the rate of air leakage.
 When we seal off and test the property, a CFM reading above the listed value will not pass.

 Water heating is usually an installer verification, which means that only a contractor or homeowner can sign off on it.
 We can fill out the form on your behalf, but we can only sign off when the consultant applies for extra water heating credits.
 Examples of water heating credits are solar water heating, distribution type, and insulated piping.
 You can see a full list of these credits at the bottom of this section.